sdiehl/vim-ormolu/README.md

 $ nix-build -A ormolu   # via nix
 ```

+If you are using **[pathogen.vim](https://github.com/tpope/vim-pathogen)** unpack
-And then unpack this repository into your vim or neovim configuration directory.
+this repository into your vim or neovim configuration directory.

 ```console
 $ cd ~/.vim/bundle         # for vim